Update – 25 May 2022

-Wider rollout of on-board cameras
+Find out about the 2022 to 2024 rollout of on-board cameras

 Have your say

-We want your feedback on:
+We wanted your feedback on:

-- which fishing vessels will get cameras
+- which fishing vessels should get cameras

-- how the rollout is prioritised
+- how the rollout would be prioritised

 - the level of industry contribution to costs.

-The consultation closes on 6 December 2021.
+The consultation closed on 6 December 2021.

 Wider rollout of on-board cameras – Discussion document [PDF, 5.5 MB]